akern40/ndarray-design/README.md

 The storage type would then be free to implement something closer to `mdspan`'s `AccessorPolicy`.
 In that design, the `LayoutPolicy` (which would likely be the `D` generic type here) is responsible for turning an index into a linear offset from the "origin" or "start" of the array (or array view).
 If `D` played that role in `ndarray`, then the storage type could act like `AccessorPolicy`, responsible for turning that linear offset into a reference for the correct position in the array.
+This essentially acts as an abstraction over pointers, allowing downstream users and developers the ability to dispatch on the kind of data being pointed to, all the way down to the reference type.
+This could allow for downstream specializations of the data that back an array; one prime example would be putting that data on a GPU or other accelerator.

 I should be clear that a complete copy of `mdspan` is neither possible nor desirable; it's a standard designed for C++, and will not translate to idiomatic Rust on a 1:1 basis.
 But I do think that the separation of "index to offset" and "offset to reference" is a smart design.